On Interval Decomposability of 2D Persistence Modules: Equioriented commutative D grid

 Moreover, the cardinality of the set of all intervals $\II{m,n}$ can thus be obtained by counting intervals of all possible sizes:

-Thus, to calculate $\card{\II{m,n}}$, it is enough to calculate the numbers $\card{R(h,w)}$.
-Next we give an explicit form for the value of $\card{R(h,w)}$, by relating it to a well-known concept in combinatorics. \begin{definition}[Parallelogram polyomino] A parallelogram polyomino having an $h\times w$ bounding box is a polyomino in a rectangle consisting of $h, w$ cells that is formed by cutting out two (possibly empty) non-touching Young diagrams which have corners at $(0,0)$ and $(w,h)$. \end{definition} Equivalently, a parallelogram polyomino with an $h\times w$ bounding box is a pair of lattice non-increasing paths $P$, $Q$ from $(0,h)$ to $(w,0)$ so that $P$ lies entirely above $Q$ and $P$ and $Q$ intersect only at $(0,h)$ and $(w,0)$.
+Thus, to calculate $\card{\II{m,n}}$, it is enough to calculate the numbers $\card{R(w,h)}$.
+Next we give an explicit form for the value of $\card{R(w,h)}$, by relating it to a well-known concept in combinatorics. \begin{definition}[Parallelogram polyomino] A parallelogram polyomino having a $w\times h$ bounding box is a polyomino contained in a rectangle consisting of $wh$ cells and formed by cutting out, from this rectangle, two (possibly empty) non-touching Young diagrams with corners at $(0,0)$ and $(w,h)$. \end{definition} Equivalently, a parallelogram polyomino with a $w\times h$ bounding box is a pair of lattice non-increasing paths $P$, $Q$ from $(0,h)$ to $(w,0)$ so that $P$ lies entirely above $Q$, and $P$ and $Q$ intersect only at $(0,h)$ and $(w,0)$.
 In the definition above, $h$ is taken to be the height and $w$ the width.
-An example of a parallelogram polyomino having a $4\times 6$ bounding box is given below.
+An example of a parallelogram polyomino having a $6\times 4$ bounding box is given below.

-By interpreting staircases $I \in \II{h,w}$ as the filled-in boxes on the lattice (not the grid lines!), it is clear that staircases in $R(h,w)$ are in one to one correspondence with parallelogram polyominoes with an $h \times w$ bounding box.
+By interpreting staircases $I \in \II{w,h}$ as the filled-in boxes on the lattice (not the grid lines!), it is clear that staircases in $R(w,h)$ are in one to one correspondence with parallelogram polyominoes with a $w \times h$ bounding box.
 The example above is identified to a staircase in the following way.

-\begin{lemma} There is a bijection between $R(h,w)$ and the set of parallelogram polyominoes with $h\times w$ bounding box. \end{lemma}
+\begin{lemma} There is a bijection between $R(w,h)$ and the set of parallelogram polyominoes with $w\times h$ bounding box. \end{lemma}

 \begin{definition}[Narayana number] For each pair of integers $1\leq b\leq a$, the Narayana number $N(a,b)$ is defined by using binomial coefficients as follows.